-Combining PEM-FC with electricity based on renewable energy sources like wind-turbines or photovoltaics means that it is possible to store excess production as hydrogen, which can be used as fuel in the PEM-FC at a time where there is a shortage of electricity production.
-Stored hydrogen could also be used for transportation purposes in e.g. cars.
+Combining PEM-FC with electricity based on renewable energy sources like wind turbines or photovoltaics means that it is possible to store excess production as hydrogen, which can be used as fuel in the PEM-FC at a time when there is a shortage of electricity production.
+Stored hydrogen could also be used for transportation purposes, e.g., cars.

-The fuel cells produce both electricity and heat and in order to obtain maximum efficiency the heat should be utilized as well, e.g. by heat pumps connected to a district heating system.
+The fuel cells produce both electricity and heat and to obtain maximum efficiency the heat should be utilized as well, e.g., by heat pumps connected to a district heating system.